 All you need is a mat and some pillows to get started

-Benefits of Sun Salutation
+Benefits of starting the day with yoga and learning the Sun Salutation

 There are a lot of benefits of yoga to both the mind and body.
 Yoga needs to be practiced in a very subtle, gentle way, not in a forceful muscle building way because yoga is not just about exercise, it has lots of wonderful benefits…